kyclark/tiny_python_projects/bottles_of_beer/README.md

 # Bottles of Beer Song

-Write a Python program called `bottles.py` that takes a single option `-n|--num_bottles` which is an positive integer (default `10`) and prints the "<N> bottles of beer on the wall song."
+Write a Python program called `bottles.py` that takes a single option `-n|--num` which is an positive integer (default `10`) and prints the "<N> bottles of beer on the wall song."
 The program should also respond to `-h|--help` with a usage statement:

 ````
 $ ./bottles.py -h